-Concern Status (Departmental Status)
+Academic Concern Status (Departmental Status)

-Students who are not making adequate progress toward the degree, demonstrated either through QPA or semester course load, may receive a concern notification.
-Receiving the letter of concern notifies students that they need to engage with their advisor to reflect on their academic performance, address their progress, and determine a plan for success.
-Students who receive a letter of concern are required to complete an Academic Success Plan with their advisor (instructions are included in the notification).
+Students who are not making adequate progress toward the degree, demonstrated either through QPA or semester course load, will receive an academic concern notification.
+Receiving the letter of academic concern notifies students that they need to engage with their advisor to reflect on their academic performance, address their progress, and determine a plan for success.
+Students who receive a letter of academic concern are required to complete an Academic Success Plan with their advisor (instructions are included in the notification).